googlefonts/colr-gradients-spec/colr-gradients-spec.md

 identical, one has a zero radius, one has a non-zero radius, then the gradient is well-defined and is painted according to the algorithm.*

-If either circle is contained within the other, whether the centers are identical or different, and whether the inner circle as a zero or non-zero radius, the gradient is well-defined and will be drawn by the algorithm.
-Colors inside the inner circle and outside the outer circle will be determined by the extend mode.
+If either circle is contained within the other, the gradient is well-defined and will be drawn by the algorithm.
+This applies regardless of whether the centers are identical or different, or whether the inner circle has a zero or non-zero radius,  Colors inside the inner circle and outside the outer circle will be determined by the extend mode.
 The extension of the gradient beyond the outer circle will fill the entire surface.
 This is illustrated in the following figure for the three extend modes.

 ![Radial gradients with one circle contained within the other](images/radial_gradients_circle_within_circle.png)